Skip to main content

 • Is a resident of the receiving state; or,

-• Has resident family in the receiving state who has indicated (1) a willingness to assist in satisfying the plan of supervision, and (2) the offender can obtain employment or has a means of support.
+• Has resident family in the receiving state who has indicated (1) a willingness to assist in satisfying the plan of supervision, and (2) the supervised individual can obtain employment or has a means of support.

-The intent of adding “substantial compliance” to the eligibility criteria was to prevent the transfer offenders who are not in compliance with the terms and conditions of their supervision in the sending state.
+The intent of adding “substantial compliance” to the eligibility criteria is to prevent the transfer of supervised individuals who are not adhering to the terms and conditions of their supervision in the sending state.
 However, pending charges in the receiving state are irrelevant to the transfer decision when the issuing authority takes no action.
-Accordingly, if the sending state does not take any action on these warrants or determines that the pending charges are not a basis for revocation proceedings, the transfer application should not be rejected on this basis alone.
-Rejecting transfers solely on this basis unjustifiably prohibits offenders, who are residents of the receiving state, from transferring supervision.
-See ICAOS Advisory Opinion 7-2004.
+Therefore, if the sending state does not act on these warrants or determines that the pending charges do not warrant revocation proceedings, the transfer application should not be rejected solely for this reason.
+Denying transfers on this basis alone unjustifiably prevents supervised individuals, who are residents of the receiving state, from transferring their supervision.
+See ICAOS Advisory Opinion 07-2004.

-A receiving state can accept supervision of an offender who does not meet the mandatory acceptance criteria.
-However, acceptance of supervision is discretionary with the receiving state under circumstances other than those listed above.
-For example, an offender who is ineligible for mandatory transfer due to the nature of the offense or the offender’s failure to meet residency and employment requirements may be transferred under the discretionary provisions of the rules.
+A receiving state can accept the transfer of a supervised individual who does not meet the mandatory acceptance criteria.
+However, this acceptance is at the discretion of the receiving state under circumstances not covered by mandatory acceptance.
+For instance, a supervised individual who is ineligible for mandatory transfer due to the nature of the offense or failure to meet residency and employment requirements may still be transferred under the discretionary provisions of the rules.
 See ICAOS Advisory Opinion 4-2005.
 Under such circumstances, transfer may be warranted when in the opinion of both the sending and receiving states such a transfer is in the interests of justice and rehabilitation.
 It must be emphasized, however, that a discretionary transfer requires the consent of both the sending and receiving states.
 The failure to obtain such consent prohibits the transfer of supervision.

-PRACTICE NOTE: Acceptance of offenders on grounds other than those mandated in Rules 3.101 & 3.101-1 lies within the discretion of the receiving state under Rule 3.101-2.
+PRACTICE NOTE: Accepting a transfer on grounds other than those mandated in Rules 3.101 & 3.101-1 lies within the discretion of the receiving state under Rule 3.101-2.

 The sending state must submit a transfer request along with all relevant information necessary for the receiving state to investigate and accept the transfer.
-Rule 3.107 sets out the information that must be provided to a receiving state prior to the offender’s transfer.
+Rule 3.107 sets out the information that must be provided to the receiving state prior to transfer.

-With limited exceptions, a sending state shall not allow an offender to relocate without a receiving state’s explicit acceptance.
+With limited exceptions, a sending state shall not allow a supervised individual to relocate without the receiving state’s explicit acceptance.
 See Rule 2.110.
-Allowing the offender to relocate prior to acceptance may trigger two events:
+Allowing the supervised individual to relocate prior to acceptance may trigger two events:

-(1) the sending state shall order the offender to return to the sending state, and
+(1) the sending state shall order the supervised individual to return to the sending state, and

 (2) the receiving state can reject the placement, requiring a new transfer request.

 See ICAOS Advisory Opinion 9-2006.
-Practically, this means that no court or paroling authority may authorize an offender to relocate before acceptance by the receiving state, unless the transfer of supervision is accomplished pursuant to expedited reporting instructions under Rule 3.106 or Rules 3.101-1 and 3.103.
-See discussion infra § 3.3.1.1.
+Practically, this means that no court or paroling authority may authorize a supervised individual to relocate before acceptance by the receiving state, unless the transfer of supervision is accomplished pursuant to expedited reporting instructions under Rule 3.106 or Rules 3.101-1 and 3.103.
+See discussion infra § 3.2.2.5.

 References